ome/omero-documentation/server/upgrade.rst

 Upgrade from 4.3.x server to 4.4.1 server
 -----------------------------------------

-    **NOTE:** The passwords and logins used here are examples.
+.. note:: The passwords and logins used here are examples.
 Please consult the :ref:`rst_troubleshooting` section for explanation.

 Perform a database backup
 ^^^^^^^^^^^^^^^^^^^^^^^^^